daazz/fetchconfig/README.md

 	timeout		Mandatory, how long to wait for TELNET responses from devices.

+	fetch_timeout	Optional.
+If given, will override the timeout value used to fetch all the configuration lines.
+                        It is useful for devices which spend several seconds building the configuration.

 	repository	Mandatory, specifies the base directory for saving the configuration files.